Wii system software: Wii Speak Channel

 Users with the Wii Speak peripheral are able to access the Wii Speak Channel.
 Users can join one of four rooms (with no limit to the number of people in each room) to chat with others online.
 Each user is represented by their own Mii, which lip-syncs to their words.
 In addition, users can also leave audio messages for other users by sending a message to their Wii Message Board.
 Users can also photo slideshows and comment on them.
 The Wii Speak Channel became available in North America and Europe on December 5, 2008, and was discontinued on May 20, 2014.
 The Wii Speak Channel is succeeded by Wii U Chat, which is standardized for the Wii U console.

 Rabbids Channel

-This is a channel created by Rabbids Go Home.
+The Rabbids Channel is a channel created by Rabbids Go Home.
 When the game is started up for the first time or when the player goes to the player profile screen, the player may install the Rabbids Channel, which will appear on the Wii Menu once it is downloaded.
 Players can use the channel to view other people's Rabbids and enter contests.